 Appearance/ Description

 The appearance of a tablet is crucial for patient compliance and identification.
-The control of the appearance of a tablet includes the measurement of a number of attributes such as a tablet’s shape, surface texture, diameter, thickness, color, absence or presence of an odor, taste, physical flaws and consistency, scoreline, and legibility of any unique identification markings such as embossed or engraved with a logo or letter(s).
+The control of the appearance of a tablet includes the measurement of several attributes such as a tablet’s shape, surface texture, diameter, thickness, color, absence or presence of an odor, taste, physical flaws and consistency, scoreline, and legibility of any unique identification markings such as embossed or engraved with a logo or letter(s).

 For example, A light blue colored, vanilla flavored, round, biconvex film-coated tablet with plain surfaces on both sides.
 Appearance is a non-pharmacopoeial/ unofficial/ in-house evaluation of tablets or quality control tests of tablets.